simon-raynor/simon-raynor.github.io/documents/cv.md

 ### Javascript (+ Typescript)

 Very strong, in-depth understanding of the language and its quirks.
 Experience in architecting and implementing large scale visual applications & charts, as well as more standard functionality such as form validation, image carousels and custom controls.
-Familiar with common tools & frameworks such as React, Webpack and the Google Maps API.
+Particularly fond of abstracting away API interaction bits so that the UI code can be single-purpose.
+Familiar with common tools & frameworks such as React, Webpack, Vite and the Google Maps API.
 Typescript, while not my first choice for "fun" code, has won me over especially on larger projects.

 ### HTML/CSS/SVG